dreamy2/ClassShaker/README.md

 ## Instructions
 You can download **TestPlace.rbxl** to view quick examples of how to use.
-This module only works for **Models, Attachments, BaseParts, and GuiObjects.**
+This module only works for **Models, Attachments, BaseParts, Cameras, NumberValues and GuiObjects.**

 ## ClassShaker.new():